 - Lack of sleep - Fatigue is one of the major causes of dark circles under the eyes.

 How to Reduce the Appearance of Dark Circles: 10 Ways.

 Now that you know what may be causing your dark circles, here are some tips for how to get rid of appearance of dark circles:

 - Use an eye cream - An eye cream should be a staple in everyone’s skin care routine no matter if you’re 20, 50, or 80.
-Natural eye creams are full of beneficial botanicals that can lessen the look of dark circles in the short-term and long-term.
+Vegan eye creams are full of beneficial botanicals that can lessen the look of dark circles in the short-term and long-term.

 - Drink water - Drinking at least eight 8 oz. glasses of water each day will seriously improve the look of your skin, including reducing the look of dark circles under your eyes.

 - Cut back on the drinks - Alcohol can be enjoyed in moderation, but excessive alcohol consumption can seriously dull the look of your skin.
-Try to limit yourself to no more than 3 drinks per day or 7 drinks per week.

 - Chamomile Tea - Looking for a quick, immediate fix?
 Placing steeped and cooled chamomile tea bags on your eyes for 30 minutes can help soothe skin and diminish the look of dark circles.

 - Take a break from your phone - We are all constantly staring at screens.
 Give your eyes a break using the 20-20-20 rule: for every 20-minutes spent looking at a screen, glance up to something 20 feet away for 20 seconds.

 - Talk to your Dermatologist - If you’re looking for a more intense dark circles under eyes treatment, consult your dermatologist.
 They can perform and prescribe treatments that aren’t available to you in a store like chemical peels, laser therapy, or skin lightening cream.